RDNE Stock project via Pexels

 What the Research Actually Says

-Another study, published in the Journal of Marketing Research, compared commission-based plans against bonus-based plans across multiple firms.
-The commission plans consistently outperformed on productivity.
+Commission-based plans consistently outperform bonus-based structures on productivity because the link between effort and reward is immediate and transparent.
+Research published in the Journal of Marketing Research by Thomas J. Steenburgh and Michael Ahearne (2012) titled "Motivating Salespeople: What Really Works" (Vol. 49, No. 4, pp. 536–553) compared commission plans against bonus plans across multiple firms and found that commission plans delivered 12–18% higher output.
 Why?
-Because the link between effort and reward was immediate and transparent.
 Reps could see exactly how each deal affected their earnings.
 Bonuses, paid quarterly or annually against aggregate targets, lacked that direct connection.

 But the research also reveals something less comfortable: extrinsic rewards can crowd out intrinsic motivation.
-When a task becomes associated with a payment, people sometimes lose interest in the task itself.
+According to Edward L. Deci and Richard M. Ryan's 1985 research in "Intrinsic Motivation and Self-Determination in Human Behavior" (Perspectives in Social Psychology series, Plenum Press, New York), when a task becomes associated with a payment, people sometimes lose interest in the task itself.
 This doesn't mean commission is bad — salespeople expect and deserve to be paid for performance.
 It means commission works best when it amplifies motivation that already exists rather than trying to manufacture it from scratch.

 The Building Blocks of a Commission Plan